<

 NPS trail crews maintain popular routes to a standard no other land management agency matches.
 Signs at junctions, distance markers on most major trails, and the sheer volume of current trip reports make route-finding mistakes far less likely.
 Beginners don’t have to develop navigation skills before they need mountain experience.

-Visitor centres, ranger-led programs, interpretive signs, and junior ranger programs mean every park provides a learning environment that goes far beyond the trail.
-Before your first summit, a 30-minute conversation with a ranger at the visitor centre is worth more than most guidebooks — they know exactly what conditions are like right now, on your specific trail, today.
+Visitor centers, ranger-led programs, interpretive signs, and junior ranger programs mean every park provides a learning environment that goes far beyond the trail.
+Before your first summit, a 30-minute conversation with a ranger at the visitor center is worth more than most guidebooks — they know exactly what conditions are like right now, today.

 Park 01 · Colorado